404-mind72/House-Price-Prediction/README.md

 http://localhost:8501
 ```

-### 🖥️ Application Usage
+## 🖥️ Application Usage
 - Enter the number of bedrooms, bathrooms, building area, house condition, and number of nearby schools.
 - Click Predict Price to see the estimated home price.

 ![Bar Plot](visual.png)

-### 🚩Contributions
+## 🚩Contributions
 I would appreciate contributions to improve the model, add or enhance features, and optimize the deployment process.
-Please submit a pull request with a clear description of the changes.
+For any queries, reach out to me at joni150703@gmail.com

+## 📄 License
+This project is licensed under the MIT License.
+Free to use, modify, and distribute.